Shahriar-Kariman/CS4065_Assignment_2/report/report.md

   - To change the shape to a freeform line users can draw a **squiggly line**. ( ~ )

 #### Why these gestures?

+I chose these gestures because:

+1. They allowed users to recognize what they do due to their shape.
+2. The gesture are either very simple like a **square** or a **circle** or resmble a character in the english language the users have probably used frequently like **C**, **~** or **\\**.
+3. And I was hoping by allowing them to cycle through some fo the options I would reduce the number of gestures and the OneDollar library would be able to recognize them more accuratly.

+## Evaluation Results

+Here is a report on my findings.

+### Shortcut Keys

+When using the short keys all 5 users had an easier time with the shortcut keys one reported they had a hard time trying to remember what number goes with the <kbd>C</kbd> key to get their desired color and one other user mentioned the shape keys where too far apart on the Key board.

+On avrage users used the backspace about 2 times each and overall they all reported that using the key input schema wasn't dificault.

+### Gestures